o3de/o3de-jenkins-pipeline/README.md

 #### Deployment Steps:

-1. Perform a one-time bootstrap step for each AWS account/region you'll deploy this pipeline.
+1. Clone the repo then navigate to the CDK directory.
+Perform a one-time bootstrap step for each AWS account/region you'll deploy this pipeline.
-    - Replace ACCOUNT and REGION with the appropriate values.
     - Use` --profile` to use a named config
 ```
-export CDK_NEW_BOOTSTRAP=1
-cdk bootstrap aws://ACCOUNT/REGION --cloudformation-execution-policies "arn:aws:iam::aws:policy/AWSCodePipelineFullAccess,arn:aws:iam::aws:policy/IAMFullAccess,arn:aws:iam::aws:policy/ElasticLoadBalancingFullAccess,arn:aws:iam::aws:policy/AmazonECS_FullAccess,arn:aws:iam::aws:policy/AmazonElasticFileSystemFullAccess,arn:aws:iam::aws:policy/CloudWatchFullAccess,arn:aws:iam::aws:policy/AmazonSNSFullAccess,arn:aws:iam::aws:policy/AmazonS3FullAccess,arn:aws:iam::aws:policy/AWSCodeStarFullAccess,arn:aws:iam::aws:policy/AWSCodeBuildAdminAccess,arn:aws:iam::aws:policy/AmazonSSMReadOnlyAccess"
+cd cdk
+aws cloudformation create-stack --stack-name CDKToolkit --template-body file://bootstrap-template.yaml --capabilities CAPABILITY_NAMED_IAM
 ```

-> :warning: The ARNs of the managed policies listed in the bootstrap command will be assumed by CloudFormation and are required to deploy the CDK stacks.
-If you have already bootstrapped this account/region for existing CDK stacks, make sure to include your existing policies in this step or the deployments in those stacks will fail.
-You can skip this step if your existing CloudFormation execution policy already includes the permissions defined here or if you have granted it full permissions.
+> :warning: The bootstrap template contains IAM policies that will be assumed by CloudFormation which are required to deploy the CDK stacks.
+If you have already bootstrapped this account/region for existing CDK stacks, you'll need to merge this template then run `aws cloudformation update-stack`.
+The policies can be found under the `CloudFormationExecutionRole:` resource.
+You can also skip this step if your existing CloudFormation execution policy already includes the permissions defined here or if you have granted it full permissions.

-2. Clone your repo and create a target branch for deployments
+2. Create a target branch for deployments
 3. Add your configs
     - Update `cdk/cdk.context.json` with the required context values (alternatively you can provide these values using `--context` when running `cdk deploy`)
     - Update `configs/jenkins.yaml` and provide the require values for the GitHub client ID and secret.
 Also add additional config files if required.
 See **Jenkins Configuration** section above.